ros-navigation/navigation2/nav2_route/README.md

 # Steve's TODO list

-- [ ] Leidos docs PR / rviz panel plugin
+- [ ] Leidos docs PR for file saving / rviz panel plugin
   - [ ] https://github.com/ros-navigation/docs.nav2.org/pull/633
   - [ ] https://github.com/ros-navigation/navigation2/pull/4775

 - [ ] use map for checking start/goal nodes for infra blockages not just NN.
 Evaluate K. Share costmap?
     * `findStartandGoal`, use Kd-tree to get closest ~5 and use that?
     * Or, use BFS and remove the Kd-tree (See Josh PR to start?)
-    * Check Josh's BFS PR
+    * Check Josh's BFS PR https://github.com/ros-navigation/navigation2/pull/3536

-- [ ] Enable or document the use for blocking edges or pausing for anothe robot locking out an edge.
-Blocked edges due to other robots , Go another way ando/or wait. other multi-robot things like block edges due to other robot's occupation.
-Add temporal element that can track relative to other routes other robots are taking.
-Put higher cost in edges with overlap with other platforms to reduce overlap (just use DynamicEdges service from fleet management app?)

-Collision:
-- [ ] does this collision sorer critic make efficiency sense at a reasonable sized graph / node distance?
-Lower iterator density?
-- [ ] collision monotir use footprints? or at least the costmap topic collision checker
-- [ ] option for collision montir to fail rather than reroute
-- [ ] Generally: go over the scorers, monitors and make sure sensable and performant.
-Both local rolling, global rolling, global static map uses (and none)
-- [ ] collision monitor perform simplifications

 ---

 - [ ] Quality:
   - Update simple navigator docs on website for task bit; migration guide update